Pathoschild/smapi-mod-dump/source/Modular Gameplay Overhaul/Modules/Taxes/README.md

 ## Overview

-This mod implements a "simple" (*citation needed*) taxation system to the game, because surely a nation at war would be on top of your juicy pile of gold.
+This mod implements a "simple" (*citation needed*) taxation system to the game, which serves not only as an added challenge and end-game gold sink, but also enriches existing vanilla elements with new gameplay.
+Because surely a nation [currently at war](https://stardewvalleywiki.com/Gotoro_Empire) would be all over some millionaire Joe Schmoe farmer.

 ### Income Tax

-The Ferngill Revenue Service (FRS) will calculate your due federal obligations based on your Shipping Bin income.
-This adds a new gameplay element and a reason to prefer doing business locally, and also affords the player a choice to become a tax evader.
+The Ferngill Revenue Service (FRS) will calculate your due federal obligations **based on Shipping Bin income only**.
+Right away this adds a reason to prefer selling your goods locally, instead of dumping everything into the Shipping Bin.
+This also forces the player to engage with the town and the villagers more frequently.
+The choice is yours between practicality and optimality.

 By default, the FRS defines 7 tax brackets for the individual taxpayer, modeled after the United States Of America, with 37% as the highest bracket for income tax.
 But these brackets and their respective thresholds are all configurable.